willforman/personal-website/content/blog/first.md

 +++
+title = "Blog in progress"
-title = "First post: Longer Title" date = 2022-07-19
+date = 2022-07-19
 +++